 Protesters do have the right to express their views on public sidewalks, they can hold signs, pass out pamphlets, and speak with others.
 You are allowed to say “no, thank you” or “please, leave me alone” to decline their offer to speak with you.
 You do not have to take anything from them or speak with them after declining to do so, and they should respect your rights.
 Legally, they are not allowed to touch you, make threats, block your way to or from the health center or the parking lot, or continue to speak with you or follow you after declining.

 General Safety Tips:

-Lock your door and close windows when you leave your vehicle
+- Lock your door and close your windows when you leave your vehicle

-Here at Planned Parenthood we want to ensure you have a safe frictionless visit.
-If you feel your rights were violated, please contact the local police department at the health center.
+Here at Planned Parenthood, we want to ensure you have a safe visit.
+If you feel your rights were violated or you feel unsafe, please let someone at the health center know or contact the local police department's non-emergency line in your region.
 This information can be found below with the corresponding health center.